Top of main content

 Closing balance AED 68,256.21 AED 68,256.21

-As you can see, by year 10, you’re earning over AED 5,000 purely in interest – which you’ll then be earning interest on every year to come.
+As you can see, by year 10, you are earning over AED 5,000 just from interest.
+You will then earn interest on that amount in the years to come.

-Inflation refers to price rises – including anything from bananas to property – so your money doesn’t go as far.
+Inflation is the rise in prices of everything from bananas to property.
+It means your money doesn't go as far as it used to.
 For example, AED 10,000 could buy you a lot more 30 years ago than it can today.

-But remember, stocks and shares can go both down and up in value, so you could get back less than you put in.
+Remember that the value of investments can go down as well as up, so you could get back less than you put in.

 Explore: New to investing?

-From loans to credit cards, you could be subject to compound interest which means you’ll pay interest on the interest you’ve previously accrued.
+This means you will pay interest on the interest you’ve already built up.
 That’s why you should try to pay off interest-bearing debt as soon as you can.

 Explore: Managing your debt